 - Part 1: Preliminary and General

 - Part 6: Enforcement

-- Part 7: Amendments to other legislation.
+- Part 7: Amendments to other Legislation

-How will the new regime operate?
+How will the proposed regime operate?

 The spatial and policy context will be set by the National Marine Planning framework which includes elements such as the Marine Planning Policy Statement, the Marine Spatial Plan, development management guidelines and a common spatial data platform which will provide up to date information and spatial representations of applications and granted consents.
 Further information on the NMPF

 Prospective developers will be required to apply to a relevant Minister for a planning interest.
 This process assesses the abilities of the developer to complete the project and is intended to act as a gate into the planning process and not a development consent.

 Should a planning interest be granted, prospective developers can then proceed to apply for and secure a development consent through the planning permission system within a specific timeframe.